jeffkush-sdi/Pharma--Sample-GA4-Schema/CONTRIBUTING.md

 #### Create a new issue

-If you'd like to propose a change to the spec, [search to see if there's already an issue](https://github.com/searchdiscovery/client-kenvue-ga4-dl-spec/issues).
-If a related issue doesn't exist, you can [open a new issue using the issue form](https://github.com/searchdiscovery/client-kenvue-ga4-dl-spec/issues/new).
+If you'd like to propose a change to the spec...

 #### Solve an issue